memex/trails-proposal/README.md

 This example (JSON-LD below) defines:

-- Three **entry** objects describing [fragments](https://www.w3.org/TR/annotation-model/#fragment-selector) of .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
+- Three **Entry** objects describing [fragments](https://www.w3.org/TR/annotation-model/#fragment-selector) of .mp4, .jpg, and .txt files defined as annotations with the `describing` or `bookmarking` motivation.
 It is not required to use a fragment selector, the whole file could also be referenced, this example just shows that it is possible.
-There are 12 entries in total, but for the sake of keeping the JSON-LD examples concise only 3 are described.
+There are 12 Entries in total, but for the sake of keeping the JSON-LD examples concise only 3 are described.

-- Four **collection**s defined as annotations with a `linking` motivation, each targeting a List (ordered) or Composite (unordered) of 1 or more **entry** objects.
+- Four **Collections** defined as annotations with a `linking` motivation, each targeting a List (ordered) or Composite (unordered) of 1 or more **Entry** objects.

-- One **trail** defined as an annotation with a `linking` motivation, targeting a List of 1 or more **step**s.
+- One **Trail** defined as an annotation with a `linking` motivation, targeting a List of 1 or more **Steps**.

-- Four **step**s defined as annotations with a `linking` motivation, linking 1 **collection** to 0 or more **step**s.
+- Four **Steps** defined as annotations with a `linking` motivation, linking 1 **Collection** to 0 or more **Steps**.

 Note that a `body` property is [not required by the Web Annotation Data Model](https://www.w3.org/TR/annotation-model/#cardinality-of-bodies-and-targets).
 Collections and Trails make use of this fact.

 An `mx` namespace is  included via the `@context` '`http://example.org/vocab/memex.jsonld`'.
-This provides an `mx:type` string which could be used to index memex records (entries, collections, trails, steps) by type.
+This provides an `mx:type` string which could be used to index memex records (Entries, Collections, Trails, Steps) by type.

 A client application would display these linked elements using whatever layout/navigation strategy it sees fit.
-One example of a layout strategy might be to show each step in a trail as a slide in a slide presentation.
-The contents of each slide would be dereferenced from the collection specified in the step's `body`.
-Collections serve as a means to show one or more entries per narrative step.
-Each step targets 0 or more subsequent steps.
+One example of a layout strategy might be to show each Step in a Trail as a slide in a slide presentation.
+The contents of each slide would be dereferenced from the Collection specified in the Step's `body`.
+Collections serve as a means to show one or more Entries per narrative Step.
+Each Step targets 0 or more subsequent Steps.
 These might be used to provide navigation to the next slide, or slides in the case of a nonlinear/branching presentation.
+Collections and Steps can both make use of Lists or Composites to specify whether their respective targets should be displayed in a particular order.

 ## IPFS
 It is possible to store these JSON-LD annotations in IPFS/IPLD.
 To do so, the `id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).